 Picture a scared Little Girl who has experienced a trauma.
 An adult Authority Figure – say a parent, policeman, doctor, or teacher – might ask, “Where are you hurt?”
-She points to her heart or her belly but the Authority Figure doesn’t see anything physically wrong there and then dismisses or even ridicules her “issue” with a dismissive pat on the head.
+She points to her heart or her belly but the Authority Figure can’t identify anything physically wrong there and then dismisses or even ridicules her “issue” with a dismissive word or pat on the head.
 I suspect that dismissal combined with the original trauma gives fibromyalgia its distinctive characteristics.
 The distress goes underground, only to surface in the form of symptoms, often after a new event re-triggers it.

 Disrespected emotional experience

-Many fibromyalgia sufferers are can-do kind of people.
+Many fibromyalgia sufferers are often can-do kind of people.
 They are mothers, caretakers, people others rely on.
 And because the Authority figures have disrespected their emotional experience they tend to discount their own.
 The body gradually winds up to a mind-body tantrum.
 It increases the volume and severity of the symptoms (pain, fatigue, etc.) to force a person to attend to herself – first.
 The disability increases until those around her have to do so as well.
 I encourage you to see this condition as a deep, desperate call for help from a tender part of a person that doesn’t know how to call out any other way.
 The body is screaming as loud as it can: “Listen to me!
 Take care of me!
 I’m hurting here and I need your tenderness, attention and concern”.
 Often the body is actually shouting to the fibromyalgia sufferer, herself, more than any outside person.